archangel/archangel_legacy/README.md

 ## Developers

-- TODO: Archangel developer resources
+- TODO: Archangel gem development instructions and resources
-- TODO: Archangel resources for theme developers
+- TODO: Archangel instructions and resources for theme developers
-- TODO: Archangel resources for extension developers
+- TODO: Archangel instructions and resources for extension developers

 ## Contributing